dave31415/wickedhot/README.md

 # wickedhot
-Wickded easy one-hot-encoder in pure python with no dependencies
+Wicked easy one-hot-encoder in pure python with no dependencies

 Properties